fawda123/swmp_noise/README.md

-### folders
+## Folders

-wtreg folder contains '*_wtreg_*.RData' files that are results for each case study and window combination, includes original wq data and detided DO information created in 'source_me.r' of 'detiding_cases.RProj'
+wtreg folder contains '_wtreg_.RData' files that are results for each case study and window combination, includes original wq data and detided DO information created in 'source_me.r' of 'detiding_cases.RProj'

 pdrnrm folder contains 'prdnrm_*.RData' that are results for simulations, created using 'source_me.r' in 'detiding_sim.RProj'

-### data
+## Data

 'met_ls.RData' is list of metabolism estimates for each case/window combination before/after detiding, these were created using 'source_me.r' in 'detiding_cases.RProj'